v3ai/cain/README.md

 ```

-Go about your life normally, and if you update a keybinding, run cain in the terminal so you can have all your configs in one place with an easy way to install them
+Go about your life normally, and if you update a keybinding, run cain in the terminal so you can have all your configs in one place for an easy install
 ```
 cain
 ```